djanatyn/rumblepony/README.md

 The goal: **write a Pony program that rumbles a GameCube controller (connected via USB) to rumble when the A button is held.**

+# status

+Taking a break from this project, had trouble reading the GameCube controller.
+TODO: revisit later.

 # motivation

 * explore `libusb` C API